Chữ Nôm: French Indochina and the Latin alphabet

 From the latter half of the 19th century onwards, the French colonial authorities discouraged or simply banned the use of classical Chinese, and promoted the use of the Vietnamese alphabet, which they viewed as a stepping stone toward learning French.
 Language reform movements in other Asian nations stimulated Vietnamese interest in the subject.
 Following the Russo-Japanese War of 1905, Japan was increasingly cited as a model for modernization.
 The Confucian education system was compared unfavourably to the Japanese system of public education.
 According to a polemic by writer Phan Châu Trinh, "so-called Confucian scholars" lacked knowledge of the modern world, as well as real understanding of Han literature.
 Their degrees showed only that they had learned how to write characters, he claimed.

 The popularity of Hanoi's short-lived Tonkin Free School suggested that broad reform was possible.
 In 1910, the colonial school system adopted a "Franco-Vietnamese curriculum", which emphasized French and alphabetic Vietnamese.
 The traditional Civil Service Examination, which emphasized the command of classical Chinese, was dismantled in 1915 in Tonkin and was given for the last time at the imperial capital of Huế on January 4, 1919.
 The examination system, and the education system based on it, had been in effect for almost 900 years.

 The decline of the Chinese script also led to the decline of chữ Nôm given that Nôm and Chinese characters are so intimately connected.
-After the First World War, chữ Nôm gradually died out as the Vietnamese alphabet grew more and popular.
+After the First World War, chữ Nôm gradually died out as the Vietnamese alphabet grew more and more popular.
 In an article published in 1935 (based on a lecture given in 1925), Georges Cordier estimated that 70% of literate persons knew the alphabet, 20% knew chữ Nôm and 10% knew Chinese characters.

-However, estimates of the rate of literacy in the late 1930s range from 5% to 20%.
+However, estimates of the literacy rate in the late 1930s range from 5% to 20%.

 By 1953, literacy (using the alphabet) had risen to 70%.

 The Gin people, descendants of 16th-century migrants from Vietnam to islands off Dongxing in southern China, now speak a form of Yue Chinese and Vietnamese, but their priests use songbooks and scriptures written in chữ Nôm in their ceremonies.